What would Thatcher have done? Pompeo warns Britain over China and Huawei

-LONDON (Reuters) - U.S. Secretary of State Mike Pompeo attacked long-standing ally Britain over its attitude toward China and Huawei on Wednesday, saying it could impede Washington’s sharing of intelligence with London.
+LONDON, May 8 (Reuters) - U.S. Secretary of State Mike Pompeo attacked long-standing ally Britain over its attitude towards China and Huawei on Wednesday, saying it could impede Washington’s sharing of intelligence with London.

 The United States has told allies not to use Huawei’s technology to build new 5G networks because of fears it could be a vehicle for Chinese spying, an accusation the firm has denied, but Britain has indicated it would allow it a restricted role.